loculus-project/loculus/kubernetes/README.md

 # Kubernetes setup

 This directory contains a Helm chart to deploy Pathoplexus instances for several purposes.
-The Helm variable `mode` reflects those purposes:
+The Helm variable `environment` reflects those purposes:
-* `cd`: Deploying a full instance on Argo CD
-* `e2e`: Deploying a full instance locally in the CI pipeline for e2e tests
-* `dev`: deploying a full or partial instance locally for development
+* `local`: Running locally with ports
+* `server`: Running on a server with domain name
 ## Prerequisites

 Install [k3d](https://k3d.io/v5.6.0/) and [helm](https://helm.sh/).